yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 ```

-Here we have:
+Here you have:

 `"driver"` - Set this to goplugin (no value created for this plugin) which says to Tyk that this custom middleware is a Golang native plugin.
 `"response"` - This is the hook name.
-We use middleware with hook type response because we want this custom middleware to process the request on its return leg of a round trip.
+You use middleware with a hook type response because you want this custom middleware to process the request on its return leg of a round trip.
 `response.name` - is your function name from the go plugin project.
 `response.path` - is the full or relative (to the Tyk binary) path to .so file with plugin implementation (make sure Tyk has read access to this file)
 Response plugin method signature